skimzor/SZ-CGB-L/README.md

 **Note:** Component transfer from a donor Game Boy Color to the SZ-CGB-L PCB is one to one (e.g. C1 from the donor PCB goes to C1 on SZ-CGB-L, R3 from the donor PCB goes to R3 on SZ-CGB-L, etc).
 Please verify orientation/polarity of components before soldering.

 Additionally, not all components from the donor Game Boy Color will be used.
-The SZ Color Lite can only be used with a specific IPS screen kit (linked below) and doesn't need the additional voltage rails that the OEM Game Boy Color screen uses; therefore, components for those rails do not need to be transplanted.
+The SZ Color Lite can only be used with Game Boy Color IPS screen kits and doesn't need the additional voltage rails that the OEM Game Boy Color screen uses; therefore, components for those rails do not need to be transplanted.

 # Additional Parts